For not-for-profits

 AI Policy Template for Not-for-Profits: A Plain-English Starting Point

-Why Does Your NFP Need an AI Policy?
+Does your NFP actually need an AI policy?

 An AI Use Policy tells your staff three things: what AI tools they're allowed to use, what data they can put into those tools, and how to handle AI-generated outputs responsibly.